jmcdo29/ogma/packages/nestjs-module/README.md

 If you would like to skip any request url path, you can pass in a decorator either an entire class or just a route handler with the `@OgmaSkip()` decorator.

-> Note: Be aware that as this is an interceptor, any errors that happen in middleware, such as Passport's serialization/deserialization and authentication methods through the PassportStrategy.
+> Note: Be aware that as this is an interceptor, any errors that happen in middleware, such as Passport's serialization/deserialization and authentication methods through the PassportStrategy will not be logged in the library.
+You can use an [ExceptionFilter](https://docs.nestjs.com/exception-filters) to manage that.
+The same goes for guards due to the [request lifecycle](https://docs.nestjs.com/faq/request-lifecycle)

 ### OgmaInterceptor Configuration Options